This is a complete guide on how to plan, create, and run a successful webinar.

 3. Send Invitations

-Make sure you include an overview of what will be covered, the registration link, the date and time.
+Make sure you include an overview of what will be covered, the registration link, and the date and time.

 4. Get Social

-Make use of social media, but don’t rely on it!
+It's important to make use of social media, but don’t rely on it!

 Analyze Your Marketing Efforts